kordan/moodle-mod_surveypro/README.md

 **Management**
 - Submitted responses can be modified, duplicated, deleted, searched and exported.
+- Export of a single response in PDF format.
+- Tool to export gathered responses.
+- Tool to import new responses.
+- Tool to create a custom user-template.
+- Tool to create a custom master-template.
+- Five built-in reports.

 Contributing
 ------------
 Contributions are welcome and can be made by:
-- Using the tool and reporting issues.
+- Using the plugin and reporting issues.
 - Requesting reasonable new features.
 - Fixing code and sharing solutions via pull requests on [GitHub](https://github.com/kordan/moodle-mod_surveypro/pulls).
+- Developing tests and proposing improvements.
 - Writing the user's manual.
 - Contributing to translation.

+I wrote this plugin to fulfill my personal needs.
+It does what I need by pandering exactly to my needs and following my way of thinking.
+It works well, very well, in everything I daily use.
+On the flip side, it may be riddled with errors in all the areas I have never used enough.
+Also, I am an old programmer and the technology I use is never state-of-the-art no matter how hard I try to read and update.

+For this reason, I believe the best contribution for this plugin is the addition of unit tests to best increase the percentage of verified code and the proposal of innovative changes to the code to increase its efficiency.

 What is missing
 ---------------
-- Unit tests
+- Unit tests.
-- Extending the parent-child relation to more than a single parent.
+- Extending the parent-child relation to more than a single parent (child is allowed if ( (parent1 = 1) or (parent2 = 0) ) or more complex relations (child is allowed if (parent1 > 10)).
-- Compatibility with the Moodle app.
+- Compatibility with Moodle app for mobile.

 License
 -------